ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

    1. TODO: insert screenshot

 ### How to debug image display that does not show images or has a low frame rate
+QUESTION: Is not showing images and low FR different issues?
 This may need to merge with some of the FIFO debugging?

-### How to debug packet timing errors
+### How to debug Generation GSE packet timing errors and FIFO overflows

-### How do I get more channel status information from the FPGA? (acq)
-- Adding the 'serial input channel status' or 'serial channel status' (for output) cluster inside the host GSE
+- Add link to the 'serial channel status' instructions below

+- Examine DRAM status in SCSI
-Most useful for output as a sanity check that data is going in and coming out. (quick and dirty check) dram status bytes written bytes read
+  - Most useful for output as a sanity check that data is going in and coming out. (quick and dirty check)
+  - Explain how DRAM status values can tell you something
+  - More useful for output sanity check b/c there's no DMA pushback on Gen. Any pushback is from FPGA if seen.
+  - Can be used for rough input/output rate.

+Open question: Can we distinguish between 'system can't handle it' and 'FPGA can't handle it'?
+- Disable display (or shrink image size)
+- Adjust frame/line/pixel skip settings to reduce system pressure
+  - Link to PXIe-148X Getting Started Example - Common Acquisition Tutorials section
+- Use smaller packets (reduce bandwidth requirements)
+- Make your timing error limit so high that we don't error out, and then see if DRAM manager still fills up
+- Make a known good set of gen data with the timing desired characteristics
+- Reduce channel count.

+### How to debug Acquisition FIFO overflow
+- Add link to the 'serial input channel status' instructions below

 Usually trying to debug an overflow.
 Can check if DRAM manager overflowing or if the overflow is somewhere else.
 You can't easily distinguish if DMA is pushing back on DRAM, causing DRAM overflow (e.g. system can't receive data fast enough, this can be many root causes), or if it's just data coming in faster than we can handle (FPGA simply can't handle this data rate)

-Open question: Can we distinguish between 'system can't handle it' and 'FPGA can't handle it'?
-For generation:
-- Make your timing error limit so high that we don't error out, and then see if DRAM manager still fills up

-For acq:
-- TBD?
-TODO: How to help someone determine between these two scenarios
 - If downstream is not ready for output and you overflow, likely it's downstream at issue (DMA pushing back)
 - If downstream is ready, and you overflow, DRAM manager might not be able to handle.
 This scenario is generally unlikely based on empirical testing

-### How do I get more channel status information from the FPGA? (gen)
-Most useful for output as a sanity check that data is going in and coming out. (quick and dirty check) dram status bytes written bytes read

-More useful for output sanity check b/c there's no DMA pushback on Gen. Any pushback is from FPGA if seen.
-Can be used for rough input/output rate.

-When you say 'monitor some FPGA signals' it means either log every cycle and kick through fifo, or add indicators and view on host (lossy), or you add counters/logic and make a cheap logic analyzer in diagram.

-elements per DRAM bank
+Things we can suggest to determine if it's 'system can't handle it' vs 'FPGA can't handle it' vs ???
+- Double check active Lane speeds / count
+- Look at SCSI for patterns, are problems following a specific channel always
+- Verify DRAM filling, try to compare rate of DRAM filling vs FIFO transfer rate to host
+- Instrument the datapath to look for specific hard to detect states?
+(This may turn into a big doc of its own?)
+- Adjust frame/line/pixel skip settings to reduce system pressure
+  - Link to PXIe-148X Getting Started Example - Common Acquisition Tutorials section

+- TODO: Look up the error for this and decide if it's a separate Tap-specific issue
+- Fifo overflow scenario that Daniel explained where reduced gen lane count on a tap board couldn't keep up with a 'burst' on the acq side (even though 'average bandwidth' should have been fine)

+### How to debug issues with generation not starting
 Host\Gen\API\Configure Serial Output Channels.vi
 timestamp buffer start threshold packet data buffer start threshold (bytes)